 In this category, we encounter large and highly complex systems with extensive customization and integration.
 You may require something highly specific to your business to gain a competitive edge.
 Prices, in this case, can vary significantly and are typically higher than those for large projects.

-Off-the-shelf
+Off-the-shelf solutions

 This option typically comes at a lower price point, but you don't own the software, and it may not accommodate special requests.
 You also do not have control over your data.
 You share everything your company possesses with unknown parties.
-For a good document digitization software, prices usually range up to $1,000 for enterprise solutions.
+For a good document scanning software, prices usually range up to $1,000 for enterprise solutions.
 However, it's important to note that such software may not seamlessly integrate with your existing systems.